-"Open Adoption" is a very broad term that simply means that the birth family and the adoptive family have some degree of contact with each other.
-They may know each other's name and perhaps their professions, interests or hobbies.
-The birthparents are given the ability to choose which adoptive family seems best to love and raise their child.
-The birthparents, the adopted child and his adoptive family are able to keep in touch through the years.
+“Open Adoption” simply means that the birth family and the adoptive family have some degree of contact with each other.
+The birthparents choose which adoptive family seems best to love and raise their child.
+The birthparents are able to keep in touch with the child and his/her adoptive family through the years.

-For open adoption to work best, birthparents and adoptive parents need to see their involvement with each other as a sacred commitment, or a covenant they make to each other and the child for the sake of the child.
+For open adoption to work best, birthparents and adoptive parents see their involvement with each other as a commitment they make for the sake of the child.